xalaida/nova-translatable/README.md

     Fields::defaultLocales(['en', 'uk', 'pl', 'cz']);
 }
 ```

-So basically, if you define 4 locales and 2 fields, the package will create 8 fields (4 x 2) which will behave like regular fields.

 If you want to use different locales for resources, you can specify them using the `locales` method.